About the Board

 - The Board’s members

-The Board was established in December 2012 under the Teacher Registration Act 2012.
+The Board was established in December 2012 under the Teacher Registration Act 2012 (WA) (Teacher Registration Act).

-The Board undertakes its duties in accordance with the Teacher Registration Act 2012 and its subsidiary legislation: the Teacher Registration (General) Regulations 2012 and the Teacher Registration (Accreditation of Initial Teacher Education Programmes) Regulations 2012.
+The Board operates in accordance with the Teacher Registration Act and its subsidiary legislation: the Teacher Registration (General) Regulations 2012 (WA) and the Teacher Registration (Accreditation of Initial Teacher Education Programmes) Regulations 2012 (WA).

 A quality and contemporary regulator of the Western Australian teaching profession that operates in the best interests of children.

-Serving the public interest in Western Australia by ensuring that teachers are registered and initial teacher education programs are accredited in accordance with the Teacher Registration Act 2012.
+Serving the public interest in Western Australia by ensuring that teachers are registered and initial teacher education programs are accredited in accordance with the Teacher Registration Act.

 Integrity: We act with integrity, responsibility and transparency.